 Chinchilla

-- Chinchillas live in burrows in rocky mountain tundra.
+- Chinchillas live in burrows in rocky mountain areas.

-- They have densest fur of any land mammal.
+- They have the densest fur of any land mammal.

 - Chinchillas take dust baths to stay clean.